-• Water should not contain litter, floating particulate matter, debris, oil, grease, wax, scum, foam or any similar floating materials and residues from land-based sources in concentrations that may cause nuisance.
-Recommended target • Water should not contain materials from non-natural land-based sources which will settle to form objectionable deposits. • Water should not contain submerged objects and other subsurface hazards which arise from non-natural origins and which would be a danger, cause nuisance or interfere with any designated/recognized use. • Water should not contain substances producing objectionable colour, odour, taste, or turbidity.
+Table 4.2 Recomm ended QTs for objectionable substances in the WIO region.
+Recommended target Water should not contain litter, floating particulate matter, debris, oil, grease, wax, scum, foam or any similar floating materials and residues from land-based sources in concentrations that may cause nuisance.
+Water should not contain materials from non-natural land-based sources which will settle to form objectionable deposits.
+Water should not contain submerged objects and other subsurface hazards which arise from non-natural origins and which would be a danger, cause nuisance or interfere with any designat- ed/recognized use.
+Water should not contain substances producing objectionable colour, odour, taste, or turbidity.
 Description Floating matter refers to debris, oil, grease, wax, scum, foam, submerged (just below water surface) objects or any other visible substances.
 Natural occurrence Naturally occurring floating matter is usually limited to macrophytes and algae, or organic foams generated at sea during storm events Interdependence & Fate in the environment Objectionable floating matter accumulates on beaches and in sheltered areas.
-Method Floating matter is not usually measured quantitatively in marine waters, but is rather "measured" in terms o a qualitative description.
+Method Floating matter is not usually measured quantitatively in marine waters, but is rather "measured" in terms of a qualitative description.
 Impacts & Thresholds